Extending ctags with Regex parser (optlib)¶

 a name of a parser

-If you know the guest parser you want to run before parsing the input file, specify the name to the PARSER.
+If you know the guest parser you want to run before parsing the input file, specify the name of the parser.
+Aliases of parsers are also considered when finding a parser for the name.

 An example of running C parser as a guest parser: